Dakes/WaniKaniCommunityMnemonics2/README.md

 - If item or type is null, throws an exception.

 #### 0.2.5 🍛🍚🍚🍚🍚
-- Make item pages compatiple to WaniKani's move to React.
+- Make item pages compatible with WaniKani's move to React.
 </details>

-### 0.3 🫖🍵 (current version)
+### 0.3.0 🫖🍵🍘
 - 📜 Move Codebase to Typescript.
 - 📝 In Lessons and Reviews, only display Reading- and Meaning-CM, whenever Reading or Meaning should be visible.
 - ❗ Display an icon on list screens (level, kanji, voc. or rad. pages) if a mnemonic is available or requested.
 - ♻ Users can delete their own mnemonics

+#### 0.3.1 🫖🍵🍘 (current version)
+- Make compatible with WaniKanis 03.2023 Turbo update
+- Uses "WK Item Info Injector" now (thanks Sinyaven) [WK Item Info Injector](https://community.wanikani.com/t/for-userscript-authors-wk-item-info-injector)
+- Thanks to Item Info Injector works now on Extra Study pages as well.

 ### 1.0
 - 🚫 Sheet apps script regularly cleans database from HTML tags